carlosloureda/my-reads-udacity-project/README.md

 First project application for Udacity's React Nanodegree.
 This app is about having a collection of books stored in 3 different shelves (Currently Reading, Want to Read & Read).

+I am recording some videos developing this application so my mentees can have an idea of other approaches on developing this Nanodegree project when they pass it by themselves.

 ## Table of Contents

 - [Installation](#installation)